Cream-Filled Pumpkin Cupcakes

 - 1/2 teaspoon vanilla extract, optional

 - Using a sharp knife, cut a 1-in. circle 1 in. deep in the top of each cupcake.
 Carefully remove tops and set aside.
 Spoon or pipe filling into cupcakes.
 Replace tops.
-Yield: about 1-3/4 dozen.
+If desired, add a clove "pumpkin stem" to the tops.